christopher-henderson/go/README.md

 This code was a constructive demonstration of my master's thesis.
 The thesis pointed out that languages (such as Prolog) offered search as a first class citizen, but that these languages were often considered obscure and too scientific (...such as Prolog).
 The research attempts to bring easy to implement, and efficient, graph search to imperative/procedural programming languages in such a way that no programmer will ever dread such algorithms again.

 ## Motivating Examples
 A small collection of examples may be found in the `examples` directory.
-The following a complete implentation of the NQueens problem, solved using a number of goroutines equal to the number of CPUs available to the system:
+The following is a complete implentation of the NQueens problem, solved using a number of goroutines equal to the number of CPUs available to the system:

 ```go
 package main